Integrating with the Microsoft identity platform

 Re-use Active Directory groups and distribution lists your customer is already managing.
 Azure AD contains the groups that your customer is already using for email distribution and managing access.
 Using the Microsoft Graph API, re-use these groups instead of requiring your customer to create and manage a separate set of groups in your application.
 Group information can also be sent to your application in sign in tokens.
 Learn more about the Microsoft Graph API.

-Use Azure AD to control who has access to your application.
+Use the Microsoft identity platform to control who has access to your application.
 Administrators and application owners in Azure AD can assign access to applications to specific users and groups.
 Using the Microsoft Graph API, you can read this list and use it to control provisioning and de-provisioning of resources and access within your application.

-Use Azure AD for Roles Based Access Control.
-Administrators and application owners can assign users and groups to roles that you define when you register your application in Azure AD.
+Use the Microsoft identity platform for Roles Based Access Control.
+Administrators and application owners can assign users and groups to roles that you define when you register your application in Microsoft identity platform.
 Role information is sent to your application in sign in tokens and can also be read using the Microsoft Graph API.
-Learn more about using Azure AD for authorization.
+Learn more about using the Microsoft identity platform for authorization.

-Azure AD is the authorization server for Office 365 and other Microsoft business services.
-If you support Azure AD for sign in to your application or support linking your current user accounts to Azure AD user accounts using OAuth 2.0, you can request read and write access to a user's profile, calendar, email, contacts, files, and other information.
+The Microsoft identity platform is the authorization server for Microsoft 365 and other Microsoft business services.
+If you support the Microsoft identity platform for sign in to your application or support linking your current user accounts to Azure AD user accounts using OAuth 2.0, you can request read and write access to a user's profile, calendar, email, contacts, files, and other information.
 You can seamlessly write events to user's calendar, and read or write files to their OneDrive.
-Learn more about accessing the Office 365 APIs.
+Learn more about the Microsoft 365 APIs.

-Promote your application in the Azure and Office 365 Marketplaces
+Promote your application in the Azure and Microsoft 365 Marketplaces

 Promote your application to the millions of organizations who are already using Azure AD.
 Users who search and browse these marketplaces are already using one or more cloud services, making them qualified cloud service customers.
 Learn more about promoting your application in the Azure Marketplace.